-In this article, Civil Engineer, Bridge & Roadway Construction Expert, Richard Khorigan, P.E., provides an overview of the typical construction drums being used during roadway construction projects, and the standards of care for their use and maintenance in TTC zones.
+In this article, Civil Engineer & Highway Engineering Expert, Kevin Gorman, P.E., CCM, provides an overview of the typical construction drums being used during roadway construction projects, and the standards of care for their use and maintenance in TTC zones.

 CONSTRUCTION DRUMS IN ROADWAY WORK ZONES - EXPERT ARTICLE